alihassan-fe/interactive-network-graph/README.md

 This is a fully custom-built interactive network graph application designed specifically for healthcare professionals.
 The application allows users to explore connections between doctors, researchers, and other healthcare professionals through an intuitive visual interface.

-**Built with custom React components - no external graph libraries or AI assistance used.**

 ## Features

 ### 🔍 Search & Discovery